RakshitM42/Bellabeat-Case-Study/README.md

 #### Highlights –

-More than a 3rd of the Fitbit users is Highly Active.
+More than a 3rd of the Fitbit users are Highly Active.

 **4.3 AVG dist, AVG step, AVG calorie as per days of the week**
 ```